Having a sincerely supportive care provider is the top priority for your best chance at VBAC success.

 A hospital setting provides you with continuous electronic fetal monitoring, labor augmentation, pain medication and immediate access to emergency care.
-If you or your unborn baby have other high risk factors (in addition to the prior cesarean) it may be best to give birth in a hospital.
+If you have other high risk factors such as: high blood pressure, diabetes, placenta complications, etc, a hospital may be best.

-Some may be concerned that a hospital setting also poses the risk of unnecessary interventions that can lead to anther cesarean.
+However, you may be concerned that a hospital poses the risk of unnecessary interventions that can lead to anther cesarean.
 Choosing the right hospital and care provider in this case is very important.

-Ask them for their cesarean rate and VBAC success rate and choose a provider that is truly supportive based on the statistics.
+Ask them for their cesarean rate and VBAC success rate.
+Choose a provider that is truly supportive based on the statistics.

 If they can’t provide that information to you, take that into consideration.
 For a list of recent hospital cesarean rates check out cesareanrates.com.

 Hiring a licensed homebirth midwife is another option if you and your partner are comfortable with birthing at home.
-There are several homebirth midwives that support VBAC in Tampa Bay.
+There are several homebirth midwives in Tampa Bay that support VBACs and have good VBAC success rates.
 Homebirth midwives provide quality care with a personalized and compassionate touch.
-Prenatal appointments are thorough.
-Plan to give birth in close proximity to a hospital (should you need to transfer).
-Homebirth midwives accept low risk women and are trained and equipped to handle many emergencies themselves, and or to facilitate a rapid and smooth transfer to the hospital if needed.
+Prenatal appointments are especially thorough.
+Plan to give birth in close proximity to a hospital (should you need to transfer,) of course.
+Homebirth midwives work with low risk women.
+They are trained and equipped to handle many emergencies and to facilitate a smooth transfer to the hospital if needed.

-It’s a good idea to interview several doctors and/or midwives, find out what their views are, and choose one that you feel comfortable with and who believes in you and your ability to give birth.
+It’s a good idea to interview several doctors and/or midwives and find out what their views are.
+Choose one that you feel comfortable with and who believes in you and your ability to give birth.

 Women need individualized care based on their circumstance and preferences.
 Interview and find the best match for you and your family.

 Hiring a doula for physical, emotional and informational support is highly recommended when attempting a VBAC.
-Studies have shown, with the support of a doula, women were less likely to need a cesarean, request pain medication and were more satisfied with their birth experience.
-A doula answers questions and provides information throughout your pregnancy to help you make informed decisions.
-She will be by your side throughout your labor providing encouragement, helping you with comfort measures and physical support to make your labor as smooth as possible.
+Studies have shown, with doula care, women were less likely to need a cesarean or request pain medication.
+Additionally, they are more satisfied with their birth experience.
+A doula answers questions and provides information during pregnancy to help you make informed decisions.
+She will be by your side during labor with encouragement and comfort measures to make it as smooth as possible.
 Buddha Belly Birth Doulas are experienced in supporting VBAC moms and our goal is to make it a peaceful and calm experience.

 We stand by women in whatever location they choose to give birth with unbiased and judgement free support.

 If you have not already discovered and connected with ICAN of Tampa (International Cesarean Awareness Network), we highly recommend it as a resource for you.
 ICAN has monthly meetings in Clearwater, Tampa and Lakeland.
 These meetings are free and open to the public.
-There you can meet other women who have had cesareans, VBACs, or are planning to VBAC and receive support, information and encouragement.
+You will meet other women who have had cesareans, or are planning to have a VBAC.
+You can hear VBAC success stories, receive support, new information and encouragement.
 In addition to the in-person meetings there is an ICAN of Tampa facebook group where you can ask questions and hear input from others who have been on a similar path as you.
-This is an terrific place to ask for recommendations, referrals and experiences with local care providers to help you find a truly supportive team.
+This is a terrific place to ask for recommendations for local care providers to find a truly supportive team.

 Need help planning for your VBAC?
 Contact us to schedule a consultation.